Jerry West

-West's NBA career was highly successful.
-Playing the guard position, he was voted 12 times into the All-NBA First and Second Teams, was elected into the NBA All-Star Team 14 times and was chosen as the All-Star MVP in 1972, the same year that he won the only title of his career.
+Playing mostly the guard position, West was voted 12 times into the All-NBA First and Second Teams, was elected into the NBA All-Star Team 14 times and was chosen as the All-Star MVP in 1972, the same year that he won the only title of his career.
 West holds the NBA record for the highest points per game average in a playoff series with 46.3.
 He was also a member of the first five NBA All-Defensive Teams (one second, followed by four firsts), which were introduced when he was 32 years old.
 Having played in nine NBA Finals, he is also the only player in NBA history to be named Finals MVP despite being on the losing team (1969).
 In 1980, West was inducted into the Hall of Fame and named to the NBA 35th Anniversary Team.
 West was named as one of the 50 Greatest Players in NBA History in 1996, and to the NBA 75th Anniversary Team in 2021.

 After his playing career ended, West took over as head coach of the Lakers for three years.
 He led Los Angeles into the playoffs each year and earned a Western Conference finals berth once.
 Working as a player-scout for three years, West was named general manager of the Lakers before the 1982–83 NBA season.
 Under his reign, Los Angeles won six championship rings.
 In 2002, West became general manager of the Memphis Grizzlies and helped the franchise win their first-ever playoff berths.
 For his contributions, West won the NBA Executive of the Year Award twice: once as a Lakers manager (1995) and then as a Grizzlies manager (2004).
 He won two more NBA titles as a consultant with the Golden State Warriors (2015, 2017).
 In 2024, he was inducted to the Hall of Fame as a contributor to the sport as an executive and consultant.